Healthcare in Greece: Modern Greek State

+In the pre-war period, the government of Eleftherios Venizelos from 1910 to 1915 reformed the country's health system, such as Law 3934 of 1911 which obliges employers to provide health insurance to employees, Law 281 of 1914 which established the maternity leave and enabled the establishment of mutual aid funds, and Law 551 of 1915 which mandates compensation for occupational injuries.
+In 1922, the Ministry of Health and Welfare was established.
+A year later the country was divided into five Health Districts and a Health Board was established for each prefecture.
+In 1925 the institution of People's Clinics was introduced.
+On the basis of Law 6298 of 1934, the Social Insurance Institute (Ίδρυμα Κοινωνικών Ασφαλίσεων, IKA) was established, which started operating in 1937.
+With the Compulsory Law 965 of 1937 the country's nursing institutions took the form of Legal Person of Public Law (NPDD).

+During the post-war period, the decentralization of the system was established with Law 2592 of 1953, all health units came under the Ministry of Social Welfare and the proportional distribution of hospital beds was attempted.
+Law 1316 of 1983 established the National Organization for Medicines (Εθνικός Οργανισμός Φαρμάκων, EOF), the National Pharmaceutical Industry and the State Pharmacy.

+The "National Health System" was unified following Law 1397 in 1983 and the "Health Centers" were created.
+Until then, eighty health insurance funds were operating with 6 beds/1000 inhabitants and 103 health workers/100,000 inhabitants.

+In 2001, with Law 2889/2001, sixteen Health Regions were established under the PESY (Regional Health System).
+In 2005, with Law 3329/2005, they were merged into seven.

 Austerity period

 In July 2011, changes were made to the Greek healthcare system in accordance with austerity measures.
 Unemployed Greeks were entitled to healthcare from national health insurance for a maximum of a year, and after that period, healthcare was no longer universal and patients had to pay for their own treatment.
 Austerity measures also resulted in citizens being forced to contribute more towards the cost of their medications.
 As a result, many free clinics funded by private donations sprang up, and although officially illegal, were allowed to remain in operation.

 In 2016, the Greek government voted to extend health coverage to uninsured people who are registered as unemployed and refugees from June 1 on, with those earning less than 2,400 euro a year entitled to free healthcare, with the threshold rising for families according to how many children they have.